 The primary purpose of any database management system is to store and provide accurate information as requested by other software clients.
 Security of the database system and the information it keeps is another crucial component.
 There are many aspects of SQL Server security configuration, such as authentication, server and database roles, ownership, or Common Language Runtime (CLR) integration.
 However, in this article, we’ll focus on those that are related to (and common for) most of compliance regulations.

-Each compliance regulation (e.g. PCI, HIPAA, GLBA, Basel II, FERPA, or SOX) requires certain security level.
+Each compliance regulation (e.g. GDPR, PCI, HIPAA, GLBA, Basel II, FERPA, or SOX) requires a certain security level.
 After analyzing all of the compliance regulations, it is to be concluded that they have in common many requirements – primary about data security via database system and data access auditing.

 The following requirements are common for the compliance regulations in terms of security: